Aromatherapy books recommended resources

 by Deanna Russell: This little gem was created by yours truly, initially written as a textbook for an online aromatherapy course, Aromatherapy Foundational Concepts.
 This book outlines everything that I wish I had known when I was getting started with essential oils.
 The layout of this book makes getting information quickly a cinch.
 Stay tuned for other formats soon to become available.
 Recommended reading (of course!)

 by Valerie Worwood.
 She is another prolific aromatherapy author and I have a few of her books too.
 I find there is some content overlap between the books, but overall they provide a good resource.
 Much of her individual book information is included in this one volume.
 What I like about this book is that she has a section on using essential oils in the garden and for pest control.
 This book is a good resource.

-Advanced users and professionals
+Recommended for: Advanced users and professionals

 I suggest getting the following books if you are a professional using essential oils, or a very advanced and keen user.

 Carrier oils for Aromatherapy and Massage